One of the strongest indicators of a solid, dependable business is a robust website.

 How to Create a Website in 5 Steps

 Now let’s explore the process of creating a website from scratch.
 To simplify your journey, we have broken down website creation into five distinct steps you can follow to make sure you end up with a holistic, well-constructed website.

 Make a Plan for Your Website

-There’s a lot of researching, devising, and planning involved in the first stage of creating a website.
+There’s a lot of research, devising, and planning involved in the first stage of creating a new website.
 So let’s see what you need to pay attention to while mapping out your site.

 - Identify the Purpose of Your Website

 Just as your company has a defined purpose, so should your website.
 What do you want to do on this platform?
 And how does it align with the core mission of your brand?
 Instead of adopting a general, vague purpose, try to be very clear and specific with your statement.